The Friday Night Date Dress

 The Friday Night Date Dress is available for order wherever books are sold worldwide.
 If you prefer a different platform, try searching your favourite.

 About the Author:

-Talena Winters loves tea, travel, music, whole food, sewing, knitting, reading, and chocolate.
-Besides fiction, she also writes a blog, knitting patterns, freelance articles, and musical theatre (among other genres of music).
-She currently resides on an acreage in the Peace Country of northern Alberta, Canada, with her husband, three surviving boys, a Golden Retriever named Sunshine, and an assortment of farm cats and chickens.
+Talena Winters is addicted to tea, chocolate, books, yarn, and silver linings.
+She writes page-turning fiction for teens and adults in multiple genres, has written several award-winning songs, designs knitting patterns under her label My Secret Wish, and is lead writer for Move Up magazine.
+She currently resides on an acreage in the Peace Country of northern Alberta, Canada, with her husband, three surviving boys, two dogs, and an assortment of farm cats.
 She would love to be a mermaid when she grows up.

 Do you want to help spread the word?

 Find cover images, reviews, quotes, memes, and one-click Tweets in the media kit: